-The AmeriHealth Mercy Family of Companies Healthy Hoops®
+The AmeriHealth Caritas Family of Companies - Healthy Hoops® - Fulfilling the Promise of Health

 Healthy Hoops® focuses on two critical childhood health conditions: asthma and obesity.
 The program is the winner of NCQA’s Innovation in Multicultural Health Care award and the Public Relations Society of America Health Academy Innovation Award – Excellence in Community Relations, Special Events, and Observances.
 Healthy Hoops is an NCQA accredited program and is a trademarked outreach program of AmeriHealth Mercy Family of Companies.